Introduction

 Images and videos

 In this section, you will find all the images and videos associated with the artist card.
 For example, you might upload images of the artist’s studio, portraits, or a video of the artist at work.
-Within the Images and videos section you can search for content using the search bar, add new items using the icon, select them using the icon.
+Within the Images and videos section, you can search for content using the search bar, add new media from the Medialibrary using the icon, and select items using the icon.

 You can manage media individually or through multiple selection.